Coastal Prairie Chapter Texas Master Naturalist Classes

 Become a Master Naturalist!

-The Texas Master Naturalist Program is a volunteer training and development program sponsored by Texas AgriLIFE Extension Service, a Texas A&M System and the Texas Parks and Wildlife Department.
+The Texas Master Naturalist Program is a volunteer training and development program sponsored by Texas AgriLIFE Extension Service, a Texas A&M system, and the Texas Parks and Wildlife Department.
 Texas Master Naturalists volunteer in their communities, providing natural resource education and participating in community service and outreach projects in support of Texas AgriLIFE Extension Service and Texas Parks and Wildlife Department.
-Texas Master Naturalist Program

 Texas Master Naturalist training covers a wide variety of topics including botany, ecology, geology, insects, fish, amphibians, reptiles, birds, mammals, soil science, weather & climate, and archaeology.
 To maintain certification, Texas Master Naturalists must complete 40 hours of volunteer service and 8 hours of advanced training each year.
-Examples of volunteer service projects are listed under Signature Projects and Other Projects.
+Examples of volunteer service projects, including our signature project the Seabourne Creek Nature Park, are listed under the Volunteer menu tab on the home page.